-I am a scholar and writer working at the intersection of poetics, the environmental humanities, and the history of design with a focus on eighteenth- and nineteenth-century British poetry.
+I am a scholar, writer, and educator working at the intersection of poetics, the environmental humanities, and the history of design with a focus on eighteenth- and nineteenth-century British poetry.
 In addressing interdisciplinary questions, my work also engages with the histories of science, theology, and print.
 My current research asks how the project of a designed Earth became a human endeavor during the eighteenth and nineteenth centuries and anticipated twenty-first-century developments in geoengineering aesthetics.

-I am a passionate educator and educational consultant who currently teaches a diverse and interdisciplinary student body at the University of California, Davis.
+I am a passionate educator and educational consultant who has recently taught a diverse and interdisciplinary student body at the University of California, Davis through 2024.
 As a Teaching Assistant Consultant Fellow at the Center for Educational Effectiveness, I have assisted UC Davis graduate student instructors with pedagogical techniques as well as co-create and -facilitate professional development workshops, including the yearly university-wide TA Orientation.

 I am co-founder and -editor of the zine and art collective Neither Down Nor Feathers.
 I also copyedit, write poetry, and paint watercolors.